cadmiumkitty/dalstonsemantics-dot-com/taxonomies-for-confluence-faq.md

 ---
-title: "Taxonomy for Confluence FAQ"
+title: "Taxonomies for Confluence FAQ"
 description: "Frequently askes questions about use of controlled vocabularies, taxonomies and thesauri with Confluence."
 layout: faqs
 ---